Finding Biclique Partitions of Co-Chordal Graphs

 There are also many related research studies around biclique partitions.
-Motivated by a technique for clustering data on binary matrices, Bein et al.~\cite{bein2008clustering} consider a biclique vertex partition problem on a bipartite graph where each vertex is covered exactly once in a collection of biclique subgraphs.
-De Sousa Filho et al.~\cite{de2021biclique} also study the biclique vertex partition problem and its variant bicluster editing problem, where they develop a polyhedral study on biclique vertex partitions on a complete bipartite graph.
-Groshaus et al.~\cite{groshaus2022biclique} give a polynomial-time algorithm to determine whether a graph is a biclique graph, an intersection graph of the bicliques, of a subclass of split graphs.
-Shigeta and Amano~\cite{shigeta2015ordered} provide an explicit construction of an ordered biclique partition, a variant of biclique partition, of $K_n$ of size $n^{1/2+o(1)}$, which improves the $O(n^{2/3})$ bound shown by Amano~\cite{amano2014some}.
+Motivated by a technique for clustering data on binary matrices, Bein et al.~\cite{bein2008clustering} considered a biclique vertex partition problem on a bipartite graph where each vertex is covered exactly once in a collection of biclique subgraphs.
+De Sousa Filho et al.~\cite{de2021biclique} also studied the biclique vertex partition problem and its variant bicluster editing problem, where they developed a polyhedral study on biclique vertex partitions on a complete bipartite graph.
+Groshaus et al.~\cite{groshaus2022biclique} gave a polynomial-time algorithm to determine whether a graph is a biclique graph (an intersection graph of the bicliques) of a subclass of split graphs.
+Shigeta and Amano~\cite{shigeta2015ordered} provided an explicit construction of an ordered biclique partition, a variant of biclique partition, of $K_n$ of size $n^{1/2+o(1)}$, which improved the $O(n^{2/3})$ bound shown by Amano~\cite{amano2014some}.

-Another related graph characteristics is $\bp_k(G)$ where the edges can be covered by at least one and at most $k$ biclique subgraphs~\cite{alon1997neighborly} and Alon shows that the minimum possible number for $\bp_k(K_n)$ is $\Theta(k n^{1/k})$, where $K_n$ is a complete graph with $n$ vertices.
-A recent work by Rohatgi et al.~\cite{rohatgi2020regarding} shows that if the each edge is exactly covered by $k$ bicliques, the number of bicliques required to cover $K_n$ is $ (1 + o(1))n$.
+Another related graph characteristic is $\bp_k(G)$ where the edges can be covered by at least one and at most $k$ biclique subgraphs~\cite{alon1997neighborly} and Alon showed that the minimum possible number for $\bp_k(K_n)$ is $\Theta(k n^{1/k})$, where $K_n$ is a complete graph with $n$ vertices.
+Recent work by Rohatgi et al.~\cite{rohatgi2020regarding} showed that if each edge is exactly covered by $k$ bicliques, the number of bicliques required to cover $K_n$ is $ (1 + o(1))n$.